Vision & History

 Home to Bold Ideas

-Fly has helped catalyze the Renewable Art Team, the Green Theme Camp Community, and Burning Man's 2030 Sustainability Roadmap.
+The Renewable Art Team, Green Theme Camp Community, and Burning Man's 2030 Sustainability Roadmap were catalyzed at Fly.

 BRC Compost